Prosecutor General's Office of Azerbaijan

-The General's Prosecutor Office of the Republic of Azerbaijan (Azərbaycan Respublikası Baş Prokurorluğu) is an independent constitutional agency responsible for managing the criminal investigation and public prosecution in the Republic of Azerbaijan.
+The General's Prosecutor Office of the Republic of Azerbaijan (Azərbaycan Respublikası Baş Prokurorluğu) is an agency responsible for managing the criminal investigation and public prosecution in the Republic of Azerbaijan.
+Although the Azerbaijan constitution nominally guarantees judicial independence, the executive firmly controls prosecutors and judges.
+Judges and prosecutors collaborate in Azerbaijan to repress political opponents.

 Overview

 The powers of the Prosecutor’s Office of the Republic of Azerbaijan are defined in the Constitution 1995, Criminal Procedure Code 2000 and other laws.
 According to Article 133 of the Constitution 1995, the Prosecutor's Office: